Gabriel-RQ/pyinterfacer/PROJECT.md

     def emit_click(cls, *interfaces: Tuple[str, ...]) -> None
     # Handles hover events for all of the Hoverable components.
 If '*interfaces' are provided, limit the handling to the specified interfaces.
     def handle_hover(cls, *interfaces: Tuple[str, ...]) -> None

+    # Update and render all the components in the currently focused interface.
+    def just_work(cls, surface: pygame.Surface) -> None
 ```

 # Interface files